 15. Drawing with Chalk on the Sidewalk

 If you live in a safe neighborhood, your children can display their artistic skills outside the home by drawing with chalk on the sidewalk or driveway.
-This activity is great for gross motor skills and also provides an opportunity to teach your child about shapes, colors, and patterns.
+This activity is great for gross motor skills and allows you to teach your child about shapes, colors, and patterns.

 Things you need: